 Ensure a direct and bi-directional integration between the Service Provider’s ITSM system and SITA’s ITSM system.
 The Service Provider will be responsible for any development required for the bi-directional integration between the Service Provider’s ITSM system and SITA’s ITSM system, and no Service will be accepted until this integration has been finalised and accepted by SITA in writing.

-Provide a Fully Redundant network connection (99,95% available and treated according to the Service Level Indicators in Section D.11) between the Service Provider’s ITSM system and SITA’s ITSM system;
+Provide a Fully Redundant network connection (99,95% available and treated according to the Service Level Indicators in Section D.11) between the Service Provider’s ITSM system and SITA’s ITSM system (referred to as the ITSM Link);

 Provide a speed testing server and service to allow End Users to test the link capacity at Non-Corporate Sites.
 The speed testing server must be located at the point in the network where the client traffic breaks out to the Internet.